DylanMeeus/blog/content/posts/hasgo.md

 ---
 title: "Hasgo: how does it work?"
 date: 2019-05-25T21:29:58+02:00
-draft: true
+draft: false
 ---

+## What is Hasgo?

-Hasgo is a code generator that can be used to generate functions that work on slices.
+[Hasgo](https://www.github.com/DylanMeeus/hasgo") is a code generator that can be used to generate functions that work on slices.
 We don't have generics in Go, which I think is a good thing, but we can generate code with `go:generate` to work on different types.

 Hasgo does just this, we write functions and then say for which types we want to generate these functions.